eh111eh/eh111eh.github.io/_docs/02-weeks/community-bonding-period.md

      - Two other students are also working on sympy mechanics.
 Collaborate with them to help and practice reviewing.

 ### Work
-Although the project is officially scheduled to start on May 26, I have already begun and am currently focusing on the three patches I've developed so far.
-As the project progresses, I will extend my efforts to include additional models like Aerodynamic Forces.

 #### Duffing Spring Implementation